MJMcP/best-compressed/README.md

 <!-- go over all the projects features, what they were supposed to do and how they have worked.
-how does the project look in the different browsers and screen sizes mention any issues you have had - interesting bugs --> In the building of the site, the major issues I had to deal with involved the following:
+how does the project look in the different browsers and screen sizes mention any issues you have had - interesting bugs --> In the building of the site, the major issues I had to deal with involved the following :

+- Weak Design Elements
+  - When I first designed the layout, I wanted to keep it clean and simplistic so that it didn't overwhelm the sensibilities of any of the users.
+However, the combination of 'Dela Gothic One' and 'Lora' proved to be less impactful that I thought.
+  At the beginning of the testing phase, I was advised to rethink this approach and so the fonts "" and "" were chosen to replace the original choices.
 - Column layout and image sizing to format

 - Video Embedding